 accounts.firefox.com (which hosts the actual authentication process).
 These parameters are logged along with with any metrics events that the user generates during the authentication flow.
 The table below lists the query parameters that are currently in use, along with the values associated with some of the most common funnels.
 Note that only

 entrypoint is typically logged for flows beginning within the browser.
 Web-based entrypoints are listed first, followed by entrypoints that are found within the browser chrome itself.

-See this documentation for more implementational detail on utm/entrypoint parameters.
+See the Metrics for Relying Parties documentation for more implementational detail on utm/entrypoint parameters.

 |utm parameters||Description & Notes|

 |The about:welcome page that is shown to new profiles on browser |

 |This is the old version of the |

 |varies (can contain values passed through by referrals)||example.
 The "install Firefox" page.
 This page doesn't always promote FxA and it will often only promote it to a certain % of traffic or to certain segments.|

 |NA||The in-browser toolbar icon.
 This was introduced with version 67.0|